Since I've been living on the island for a few years now, I feel it's time to write my perspective on living in Cyprus as an online entrepreneur.

 Cyprus is becoming more and more popular among the digital nomad and online entrepreneur community.

-A European Union state, low taxes, simple company structure, growing communities and good transport links to the rest of Europe and the Middle East, Cyprus really does tick many of the checkboxes for most entrepreneurs.
+A paradise island located in the eastern Mediterranean sea with low taxes, simple company structure, part of the EU, growing communities and good transport links to the rest of Europe and the Middle East, Cyprus really does tick many of the checkboxes for most entrepreneurs.

-So whether you are living in Cyprus, or thinking about moving to Cyprus, this article is worth a read.
+So whether you are already living in Cyprus and want to learn more, or thinking about moving to Cyprus, this article is worth a read.

 Why living in Cyprus might be for you